mtgjson/mtgjson-website/CONTRIBUTING.md

 The structure of a file is simple.
 Frontmatter on top, everything else below it.
 Some notes:

-- Frontmatter is written in JSON.
+- Frontmatter is written in YAML.
 - Markdown is written to a high-level of specification.
-- Vue components can only be used if they are registered globally via `./docs/vitepress/theme/index.js`.
+- Vue components can only be used in Markdown if they are registered globally via `./docs/vitepress/theme/index.js`.

 ### Using Frontmatter

 Frontmatter is configuration that begins each markdown file to define meta data for that "route".
-Such configuration is HTML Head data, Vue component data and state, and Plugin configuration.
+Such configuration is HTML Head data and Vue component data and state.

 You can also change configuration of VitePress by overwriting variables within the frontmatter, such a title, description, etc.